COVID-19 and Going Green

 OTHER CHARGES: Charges for damages will be assessed for each item that requires repair or replacement.
 This includes, but is not limited to, damages to barcodes, spine labels, plastic cases, tapes, books, and any other part of a library item.
 The minimum charge is $1.00, the maximum is the cost of the item + $3.00 for processing.
 Inter – Library Loan items which are not picked up are subject to a $1 charge per title.

 RESERVES: Any item in the library which circulates may be reserved.
 Items may be reserved through this website by clicking on the “Catalog” link at the top of the page and logging into your library account.
 You may also place your requests by email to email@example.com, by telephone at 610-965-9284.
 For reservations by telephone, please have your card number, the title and author you are requesting available to help us serve you.
 For the most efficient service, please consider using your account on the library’s website.
 For help on requesting online check out this article.

 HELPFUL HINTS: We miss you as much as you miss us and we expect each day to be very busy.
-To help us serve you as efficiently and safely as possible, please keep the following tips in mind.
-The easiest way for you to help us is to use your online library account.
+To help us serve you as efficiently and safely as possible, please keep the following tips in mind: The easiest way for you to help us is to use your online library account.
 This will ensure that you are requesting the items you want, verify your contact information and give you immediate access to the over 750,000 items at LCLC libraries.
-If you email us, please include your first and last name, your full library card number as well as title and author of the books or audio books you are requesting in the body of your email.
-If you plan to call us, have your library card number ready as well as the title and author of the books or audio books you are requesting.
+If you email us, please include your first and last name, your full library card number as well as title and author of the materials you are requesting in the body of your email.
+If you plan to call us, have your library card number ready as well as the title and author of the materials you are requesting.
 We expect call volume to be high, please be patient with us as we work to serve each patron.
 For classic titles or items with multiple editions, you can also let us know if there is one you prefer.
 We can’t wait to see you and thank you for your patience and understanding as we work safely together.